Reading time 7 minutes

 So, before we get into marketing techniques that will drive sales through the roof – let’s consider the sell-ability of your product.

-That means hitting the pause button on creating Facebook ads, postponing your sales funnel creation, putting a pin in that marketing campaign taking a step back to honestly evaluate your course against those 5 Ps to see how it stacks up.
+That means hitting the pause button on creating Facebook ads, postponing your sales funnel creation, putting a pin in that marketing campaign taking a step back to honestly evaluate your course against those 5 Ps of marketing to see how it stacks up.

 Your course is your product, and your product is one side of a very critical equation – the product/market fit.